f5devcentral/f5-big-iq-lab/docs/class1/module3/lab9.rst

 Application Service Definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In our example use case (Epic BCA app service), the app service is composed of 2 virtual servers on 2 different ports serving different part of the BCA application.
+In our example use case (Epic BCA app services), the app service is composed of 2 virtual servers on 2 different ports serving different part of the BCA application.
 Because the 2 virtual servers are serving 2 different type of traffic, FTP and HTTPS, it makes sense to break the definition of this application services into 2 parts.

 1. The FTP application service will use the ``Service_TCP`` AS3 object which represents a virtual server for TCP traffic.
 2. The HTTPS application service in the BCA app context is using a ``Performance ﴾Layer 4﴿`` virtual server which translate into ``Service_L4`` AS3 object.

-As it is not possible to define 2 different type of application services within the same BIG-IQ AS3 template, we will create 2 different templates which will define both services.
+As it is not possible to define 2 different type of application services within the same BIG-IQ AS3 template, therefore, we are going to create 2 different templates which will define both services.

 The first template will be an FTP app service template using the following AS3 classes:
     - ``Service_TCP`` defines the virtual IP address